 When you submit your claim, make sure to attach the following supporting documents as evidence:

 While simply submitting your recent paystubs can serve as evidence, it may not be sufficient to collect lost wages.
-Making a lost wages claim involves complex calculation and legal issues regarding your medical condition.
-To get the compensation you deserve, get a free claim evaluation from an experienced attorney in your area today.
+Making a lost wages claim can involve complex legal issues regarding your medical condition.
+To get the compensation you deserve, consult with an experienced car accident attorney near you.